face tattoos in fashion: a controversial history

 Gucci spring/summer 17.
 Photography Mitchell Sams.

 When Gucci Mane reviewed his namesake fashion show recently, he was vocal about his love for one model's "badass lil pantsuit."
-But when a male model appeared repping a look very close to the rapper's own heart, a highly involved face tattoo, Gucci analszed the cut of the model's pants rather than his very visible faux-ink.
+But when a male model appeared repping a look very close to the rapper's own heart, a highly involved face tattoo, Gucci analyzed the cut of the model's pants rather than his very visible faux-ink.
 Alessandro Michele sent Latvian model Lorens down the runway wearing quotes from William Blake's Songs of Innocence and Experience hand-painted across his face and neck.

 Gucci did say he'd never seen a model look like that.
 But for a man who owns the best/worst face tattoo in recent history this seems surprisingly restrained.
 You might expect a man with an ice cream cone on his cheek to have more thoughts about a fashion designer experimenting with this particular look.

 But then, fashion face tattoos have been around for a while now (see: John Galliano's 1996 show for Givenchy).
 And not much has been said about their significance.
-What does it mean that subcultural designs often originated by marginalised and/or disenfranchised sections of society are being reworked as accessories for multi-thousand-dollar outfits?
+What does it mean that designs often originated by marginalized and/or disenfranchised sections of society are being reworked as accessories for multi-thousand-dollar outfits?

-That sense of perceived danger plays into what makes face tattoos attractive for fashion designers; motifs referencing both gang and prison ink have cropped up on fashion's catwalks recently.
+That sense of perceived danger plays into what makes facial tattoos attractive for fashion designers; motifs referencing both gang and prison ink have cropped up on fashion's catwalks recently.
 At Chanel's resort 2013 show, models wore black double-C logos below the outer corner of their eyes, a placement that echoed the teardrop tattoos commonly used by gang members — and sometimes hip-hop artists — to signify time served, lost friends, or kill counts.

 In both instances, a fashion designer has reworked a motif originated by an outsider group and recontextualized it in a world of extreme luxury.
 In his review of the Chanel resort show, Tim Blanks noted the contrast Karl Lagerfeld created in his show between 18th-century frivolity — the show took place at the Palace of Versailles — and "hip-hop edge."
 He also quotes sound designer Michel Gaubert referring to the show's soundtrack as "Ghetto royale."